devGabrielNathan/devGabrielNathan/README.md

 ## About Me

-Studying Information Systems since May 2023, I have a keen interest in understanding how software works at its most fundamental levels.
+Studying Information Systems since May 2023,I have a keen interest in understanding how software works at its most fundamental levels.
 I enjoy exploring concepts like memory management in C, as I believe a solid foundation is crucial for building good solutions.
-My practical experience comes largely from academic projects, where teamwork is essential to turn ideas into functional code.
+My practical experience comes largely from personal and academic projects, where I explore ideas independently and also collaborate in team settings to turn concepts into functional code.

 ## Focus and Technologies